The FreeAgent Blog

 Nothing brightens up a dreary Monday quite like getting together with fellow freelancers to share stories, ideas and connections.
 Websites like Meetup and LinkedIn are really helpful for finding other nearby freelancers in your profession.
 If you can’t find a group that suits you - why not start one?
 Then you can look forward to your Monday coffee (or cocktail..) club every week.

 Learn something new

 There is always room to learn something new, no matter how accomplished you might be in your field.
 If you find Mondays a a bit of a drag, then turn them into your weekly opportunity for a learning sesh.
-Find a relevant online course from sites like Udemy or Memrise and pop some time in your calendar even Monday to dedicate to studying something new.
+Find a relevant online course from sites like Memrise and pop some time in your calendar even Monday to dedicate to studying something new.
 The routine will hopefully help your new habit stick, and give you something exciting (and business boosting!) to look forward to every week.

 If all else fails…

 …and you just can’t beat that Monday slump, then just enjoy this cat video, along with the fact that you won’t have to sit through another Monday for a whole week.

 Posted on 8 January 2018 by FreeAgent - Jump to comments

 Last month, the fountain of knowledge that is our chief accountant Emily Coltman FCA, sat down with Michelle Carvill from MadeSimple to talk accounting for the self-employed.